 Hoodoos: places to visit in Iran

-One of the strange features about this canyon is its temperature; cool during summer and warm in winter.
+One of the strange features of this canyon is its temperature; cool during summer and warm in winter.

 Kul-Khersan-valley: places to visit in Iran